Women and girls in the Philippines are in need of your support.

 • Rya Ducusin

-• Evaluation / Research, Gender, Impact Reports, Lessons Learned, Reports & Publications
+• Evaluation / Research, Impact Reports, Lessons Learned, Reports & Publications, Women and Girls

 In its pilot run in the Philippines, Women Lead in Emergencies (WLIE) directly engaged 601 women organized into 29 women’s groups in 5 provinces, 10 municipalities, 27 barangays from April to December 2020.
 WLIE funded 28 women-led, women-designed, and women-implemented action plans in rural barangays, indigenous communities, and evacuation shelters so that women can influence decisions about their own lives.